flutter/flutter/specs/style.md

     // default implementation does nothing
     // - override this if you want to lay out children but not have the children affect your dimensions

-  void markAsPainted(); // sets this.node.needsPaint and this.node.descendantNeedsPaint to false
   virtual void paint(RenderingSurface canvas);
-    // if needsPaint:
     // set a clip rect on the canvas for rect(0,0,this.width,this.height)
     // call the painter of each property, in order they were registered, which on this element has a painter
     // call this.paintChildren(canvas)
     // (the default implementation doesn't paint anything on top of the children)
     // unset the clip
-    // call markAsPainted()
+    // - this gets called by the system if:
+    //    - you are in your parent's current display list and it's in its parent's and so on up to the top, and
+    //    - you haven't had paint() called since the last time you were dirtied
+    // - the following things make you dirty:
+    //    - dimensions of your style node changed
+    //    - one of your properties with needsLayout or needsPaint changed

   virtual void paintChildren(RenderingSurface canvas);
-    // if this.needsPaint or this.descendantNeedsPaint:
     // for each child returned by walkChildren():
+    //   if child bounds intersects our bounds:
-    //     call this.paintChild(canvas, child)
+    //     call canvas.paintChild(child);
     // - you should skip children that will be clipped out of yourself because they're outside your bounds

-  virtual void paintChild(RenderingSurface canvas, LayoutManager child);
-    // if this.needsPaint():
-    //   insert a "paint this child" instruction in our canvas instruction list (we should probably make sure we expose that API directly, too)
-    // if child.needsPaint or child.descendantNeedsPaint:
-    //   start a new canvas for the child:
+    // - if you transform the canvas, you'll have to implement your own version of paintChildren() so
-    //   transform the coordinate space by translate(child.x, child.y)
+    //   that you don't skip the children that are visible in the new coordinate space but wouldn't be
-    //     call child.paint(canvas)
+    //   without the transform

   virtual Node hitTest(Float x, Float y);
     // default implementation uses the node's children nodes' x, y,